ibm-cloud-docs/BlockStorage/working-with-snapshots.md

 ```
 {: screen}

-## Listing all Snapshots with Space Used Information and Management functions in the UI
+## Listing all Snapshots with Space Used Information and Management functions in the console
 {: #listsnapshotUI}
 {: ui}